If you’ve been using the free Astra theme for awhile, it’s time to take a look at the Astra Pro Plugin.

 Documentation says you’ll receive your response within 24 hours.

-However, I have found that in both cases where I opened a support ticket, I didn’t get a response for 48 hours.
+However, I have found that I usually don’t get a response for 48 hours.

 I’m hoping that is something that Brainstorm Force, the team behind the plugin, improves.